 - Brush the melted coconut oil onto the acorn squash halves.

-- Sprinkle with brown sugar, cinnamon, and nutmeg.
+- Sprinkle with a pinch of brown sugar, cinnamon, and nutmeg.

-- Place the squash in a 9x9 casserole dish.
+- Place the acorn squash in a 9x9 casserole dish, cut-side up.
 Put ½ cup of water in the bottom of the pan.
 Cover with foil.

 - Cook for 40 minutes and remove the foil.